zyossas/cordova-plugin-facebook-connect/CONTRIBUTING.md

-# Contributing to PhoneGap Facebook Plugin
+# Contributing to Cordova Facebook Connect Plugin

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the PhoneGap Facebook Connect Plugin.
+The following is a set of guidelines for contributing to the Cordova Facebook Connect Plugin.

 These are just guidelines, not rules, use your best judgement and feel free to propose changes to this document in a pull request.